ST10284732/INSY7314-POE/README.md

 Connected to the database successfully."

 ## 2. Frontend Steps: ##
+1. create another new terminal (keep the backend one open)
-1. cd frontend
+2. cd frontend
-2. npm install
+3. npm install
-3. npm run dev
+4. npm run dev
-4. press the url link provided and the website should open
+5. press the url link provided and the website should open